There are lots of great parks and spaces in Boulder where you can toss a blanket or grab a table and enjoy an outdoor meal.

 If biking isn’t quite your thing but you still want to enjoy a sport, check out the disc golf course.
 It’s just across the street from the main park.
 It offers 18 holes.
 These holes are set up in different directions, uphill, downhill, long, short, you name it.
 The variation keeps the game challenging.
 For even more variety, alternate baskets are being installed at 13 of the 18 holes, giving you even more opportunity for different routes and to hone your skill.

 While this is a very active park, it’s also a great place if you’re perfectly happy to sit and enjoy the views but you have a rambunctious puppy who needs to get out some energy.
 The park offers both a large- and small-dog area.
-The large area is 3 acres, while the small is 0.25.
+The large area is 3 acres, while the small is a quarter acre.
 A water spigot is available to keep your pooch hydrated.

 Foothills Community Park